 Check out this article by Buzzfeed titled “21 Pictures That Will Restore Your Faith In Humanity”.
 Such heart-rending content will surely have a strong emotional impact on your audience.

 While creating a viral marketing campaign, remember that the content you create must be unique, interesting and should resonate with your target audience.
+You can find new topic suggestions or content ideas using a social media content tool.
 Keep at it till you hit the bull’s eye.
 Sooner or later, an interesting piece of content you create will go viral and take the cyber world by storm.